mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS aims to provide agreement on group membership, meaning that all group members have agreed on the list of current group members.

-Some applications may wish to enforce ACLs to limit addition or removal of group members, to privileged clients or users.
+Some applications may wish to enforce Access Control List (ACLs) to limit addition or removal of group members, to privileged clients or users.
 Others may wish to require authorization from the current group members or a subset thereof.
 Such policies can be implemented at the application layer, on top of MLS.
 Regardless, MLS does